-Despite attractive trappings and some distinctly delightful cameos, Fox’s “How to Marry a Billionaire” ultimately comes off as a wooden effort Fox’s take on the original 1953 pic replaces the three women out to marry into money with three men out to accomplish the same -- and adds extra zeroes to the titular target.
-But while the argument presented in the pic makes perfect sense, this story remains an idea that never quite works, resulting in a joyless, if intermittently amusing, made-for.
+Despite attractive trappings and some distinctly delightful cameos, Fox’s “How to Marry a Billionaire” ultimately comes off as a wooden effort Fox’s take on the original 1953 pic replaces the three women out to marry into money with three men out to accomplish the same — and adds extra zeroes to the titular target.
+But while the argument presented in the pic — what’s good for the goose should be good for the gander (if women can marry for money, why not men?) — makes perfect sense, this story remains an idea that never quite works, resulting in a joyless, if intermittently amusing, made-for.

 There’s no credit given anywhere onscreen, or in the press materials, to the film version, which starred Lauren Bacall, Marilyn Monroe and Betty Grable, and certainly it’s the fundamental concept that’s borrowed more than any specifics.
 Story, transplanted from New York to Los Angeles, is placed in the context of a holiday fable.
 Nonetheless, the original’s basic premise is followed.

 After having been dumped by another in a long line of girlfriends seeking financial stability along with good sex, struggling sculptor Tom Noonan (John Stamos) convinces his buddies, obsessive compulsive Mark (Joshua Malina) and dimwitted actor Jason (Shemar Moore), to pool resources, convinced that they can lure loaded mates by pretending to have money themselves.
 Jason’s temporary digs (he’s housesitting in Malibu) give them a luxurious habitat to extend the pretense.